Intelligent-Instruments-Lab/iil.is/src/routes/outputs.md

 - _Snjallhjóðfæri: að skilja gervigreind 21. aldar í gegnum skapandi tónlistartækni_ by Thor Magnusson.
 2021. [[url](https://www.lhi.is/tolublad-6-snjallhjodfaeri-ad-skilja-gervigreind-21-aldar-i-gegnum-skapandi-tonlistartaekni)]

 # Hosted Conferences and Symposia

+- *Artificial Intelligence and Copyright* (September 2023).
+We co-organised a conference with STEF on copyright at the age of artificial intellgence. [[url](https://stef.is/frettir/timinn-lidur-hratt-a-gervigreindarold-malthing-um-gervigreind-og-hofundarett/)].
+A video stream of the conference can be found [here](https://www.youtube.com/watch?v=J1wQffSFbn4&t=305s).
 - *Artificial Intelligence and Music Creativity* (August 2023).
 An international conference with papers, workshops, presentations and performances. [[url](https://aimc2023.pubpub.org)]
+- *Ómar Festival"* (July 2023).
+Performances and demos in Hjalteyri. [[url](https://verksmidjanhjalteyri.com/omar)]
 - *Moving Strings Symposium* (December 2021).
 An international symposium with workshops, presentations and performances. [[url](https://iil.is/news/moving-strings)]

 # Intelligent Instruments Workshops
 - *Live Coding Self-Organising Systems*.
 Jack Armitage.
 [CuteLab.NYC](https://cutelab.nyc), New York, NY, USA.
 September 2023.